aaryan-007/aaryan-007/README.md

 * 🌍  I'm based in Chandigarh
 * 🖥️  See my portfolio at [MyPortfolio](http://aaryan-007.github.io/portfolio/)
 * ✉️  You can contact me at [aaryanduggal05@gmail.com](mailto:aaryanduggal05@gmail.com)
-* 🧠  I'm learning Backend Development
+* 🧠  I'm learning AI and Machine Learning Technologies
 * 🤝  I'm open to collaborating on Projects

 ### Skills